DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offline-install.md

+---
+MTPE: WANG0608GitHub
+Date: 2024-09-05
+---

 # Offline Upgrade Global Management Module

-This page explains how to install or upgrade the global management module after [downloading it from Download Center](../../download/modules/ghippo.md).
+This page explains how to install or upgrade the Global Management module after [downloading it from Download Center](../../download/modules/ghippo.md).

 !!! info

-    `ghippo` appearing in the commands or scripts below is the internally developed code name for the global management module.
+    `ghippo` appearing in the commands or scripts below is the internally developed code name for the Global Management module.

-## Synchronize image to the container registry
+## Load images from the installation package

+You can load images using one of the two methods below.
+When an container registry is available in the environment, it is recommended to use chart-syncer to synchronize images to the repository, as this method is more efficient and convenient.

-First, synchronize the image to the specified container registry through chart-syncer.
+### Sync images with the container registry

 1. Create load-image.yaml